johnmeade/bulkgmail/readme.md

 * Obtain a `credentials.json` file from the [gmail API quickstart](https://developers.google.com/gmail/api/quickstart/python) by clicking the "Enable the GMail API" button, and place it in the root of the project.

-* Create "body.txt" and "subject.txt" files in the "templates" folder.
+* Create `body.txt` and `subject.txt` files in the `bulkgmail/templates` folder.
 These files define the body and subject of the emails that will be sent, and they will be rendered with the Jinja templating engine.
 Example body:

         Hi {{name}}, what's up?